godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 ### Current progress

-I started off by getting familiar with the existing Godot tool for VS Code, improving existing `configuration` and `grammers`, we had to remove most of client-side code because we wanted to rely on LSP server (Godot) for most of the task for two reasons:
+I started off by getting familiar with the existing Godot tool for VS Code, improving existing `configuration` and `grammars`, we had to remove most of client-side code because we wanted to rely on LSP server (Godot) for most of the task for two reasons:

 - To make the client smaller and easy to port to other editors such as Atom and Emacs.
 - To reuse the existing implementation of the built-in GDScript editor and reduce duplication.